ResearchCodeReviewCommunity/dev-review/site/content/recipes/perform_code_review.md

 > **How to share code?**
 > Ideally, revisions of your research software should be available from
 > development platforms like GitHub, GitLab or Bitbucket.
 Simply give
-> the reviewer a permalink (see figure ??) or a commit SHA-1 and
+> the reviewer a permalink (see figure below) or a commit SHA-1 and
 > relevant line numbers.
 This is the preferred option as it gives
-> reviewers the opporunity to navigate the whole codebase.
+> reviewers the opportunity to navigate the whole codebase.
 Another
 > option is [GitHub gists](https://gist.github.com/).
 If you send
 > your code by email, make sure to share the relevant files and clearly
 > identify the version you are sharing.